-Depi is a Dancer and a Movement Director.
+Depi is a Dancer and Movement Director.
 She worked with the choreographers Miguel Verdecia, Gerrard Martin, Jorge Crecis, Jo Meredith, David Lakein, and Mariela Nestora (YELP danceco).
-Depi trained at Rallou Manou Professional Dance School and was selected for a professional development with Jasmin Vardimon Company.
+Depi trained at Rallou Manou Professional Dance School and was selected for professional development with Jasmin Vardimon Company.
 She holds an MA in Movement Studies from Royal Central School of Speech & Drama.
 As choreographer, Depi worked alongside Siân Williams at Shakespeare’s Globe for the productions; Measure for Measure and A Misummer Night's Dream directed by Dominic Dromgoole.
 Other credits include Our Ladies of Perpetual Succour directed by Vicky Featherstone (production of SFP & NT, Duke Of York’s Theatre).

 Patricia Hammond (Mezzo Soprano, Autoharp)